 So, since I have the majority of the summer off (yay teacher benefits!) my Dad and I have been hiking a lot lately.
 We decided to do West Fork Trail a couple days ago because I had never done it before.
 West Fork Trail is one section of the Benton Mackaye Trail.
 It was a rather simple hike honestly.
 The trail comes out at West Fork Rough Creek (my dad kept referring to it as Short Creek.
 Apparently that is what locals call it).

 A short distance from there he took me off trail to show me a rather interesting Beech Tree.
 (I will make a separate post for it… it is a really interesting find.
 I did include one picture of it on this post though!)
 We kept going another mile or so up the old road and Dad showed me the remains of the old bridges and culverts that were once used.
 The road and bridges were closed in 1986 when the area was added to the Big Frog Wilderness.
 He also told me a story from when he and one of my uncles were hunting up in there 30+ years ago.
-He said they were hiking up that road when it started showing.
+He said they were hiking up that road when it started snowing.
 Dad said the snow was coming over the mountain like giant waves.
 I love hearing his old stories. 😊

 Did I mention we saw a bear?
 It was ADORABLE.
 I believe he was playing in the creek when he heard us, panicked, and hauled ass up the side of the mountain.
 Overall, it was a fairly easy hike.
 Moderate at most.
 The elevation gain was minimal.
 According to my book (Hiking Trails of the Cohutta and Big Frog Wilderness-AMAZING) the trail actually loses about 240 feet of elevation going down the trail and then gradually gains elevation back until it ends. =)